Expatria-Technologies/Flexi-HAL/README.md

 Please consider buying a board to support our open-source designs.

-The FlexiHAL was designed to be an EMI resistant IO platform for any microcontroller based CNC/motion control firmware or software.
+The Flexi-HAL was designed to be an EMI resistant IO platform for any microcontroller based CNC/motion control firmware or software.
 This board includes a few features that we couldn't find on other boards, and it reduces the amount of extra wiring in our setups.
 In the co-operative spirit of the PrintNC and other CNC communities, and Open Source Hardware, the Flexi-HAL will be licensed and free to use by all parties, including commercial parties, under the CERN-OHL-S V2 license.
 It is our hope that the community finds the design useful and that it may be carried forward to help advance the PrintNC and broader CNC hobby community.

-The FlexiHAL incorporates community driven elements from the PrintNC Electronic Standardization (EST) Project.
+The Flexi-HAL incorporates community driven elements from the PrintNC Electronic Standardization (EST) Project.
 As part of this project, two additional breakout boards have been created for the user controls and limits/probe inputs.
 These are simple boards and could easily be milled and hand assembled, but fabrication files for each are available in the CAM_Outputs folder.
 The inputs are accessible via the RJ45 connectors on the Flexi-HAL mainboard.
 In addition, the Flexi-HAL is intended to be used with the Expatria Real-Time jog controller or similar peripheral:

 https://github.com/Expatria-Technologies/RT_Jog_Controller

-The key features of the FlexiHAL:
+The key features of the Flexi-HAL:

 1) 5 Axis of isolated step/dir motor control featuring high-speed digital isolators and differential signal drivers for maximum signal integrity and step rates.
 2) Integrated support for 3 wire inductive type powered switches.